 This is a popular professional 360 camera as its one of the most affordable.
 With the Sony Micro 4/3 image sensor, it will allow for superior low light sensitivity and dynamic range.
 However it doesn’t come with the stitching software, that’s a further charge on top or if you already use a 3rd party stitcher like Mistika, then you can just use that.

-The LIVE PLANET Camera is a 3D-360 degree camera with live streaming in 4k perfectly stitches and encodes in real time, right on board and produces Natural VR™ – the only stereoscopic VR that uses 3D industry standard optics to allow viewers to comfortably watch VR content for extended periods of time.
+The Live Planet Camera is a 3D-360 degree camera with live streaming in 4k perfectly stitches and encodes in real time, right on board and produces Natural VR™ – Using 3D industry standard optics to allow viewers to comfortably watch VR content for extended periods of time.
+It has a total of 16 cameras and it produces a fully stitched stereoscopic video on a single Micro SD card.
+Other features include Flawless onboard stereo stitching, Real time colour grading, HDR video, noise reduction, usb audio and live streaming to all major platforms.

 The Live Planet camera is remarkably compact compared to some 3D 360 camera rigs, at only about 4 inches length and 3.5 inches height and 1.5 lbs. weight.
 Live Planet’s tagline is “15 minutes to fame.”
 This refers to Live Planet’s goal of simplifying the live streaming or recording process so that users can start live streaming to all major VR platforms in just 15 minutes.